School of Theology Policy

 While master’s-level students are encouraged to increase their understanding of and ability to communicate with the non-English-speaking world, credit for language study will only be granted if approved by petition to one’s advisor and the academic dean and if a level of competence in that language is integral to the student’s degree program.

-All students in the ThD and PhD programs are required to demonstrate competency in at least two modern foreign languages (normally, German, French, or Spanish) according to the provisions of the ThD handbook and PhD handbook.
+All students in the program are required to demonstrate competency in at least two modern foreign languages (normally, German, French, or Spanish) according to the provisions of the PhD handbook.
 Substitutions for this requirement for classical languages or qualitative and quantitative research methods are discussed in the handbooks.
 Registration in a University language course is encouraged if necessary, but such registration is not considered part of the course load required for satisfactory academic progress or financial aid.
-Courses taken to meet language requirements do not count toward the required coursework for the ThD or PhD.
+Courses taken to meet language requirements do not count toward the required coursework for the PhD.

 While the study of biblical languages is not required for the Master of Divinity degree, it is considered normative in preparation for ministry.
 MTS students with specializations in either Hebrew Bible or New Testament studies are required to demonstrate competence in biblical Hebrew or New Testament Greek.
 Competence is achieved by successful completion of two 4-credit courses and a 2-credit reading course in the biblical language.
 Master of Divinity students may complete the Hebrew Bible II or New Testament II core elective requirement by studying a biblical language.
 Students who choose to complete this option must complete two 4-credit courses and one 2-credit reading course in the biblical language.